 AUV-IITK is a multidisciplinary team of IITK students involved in designing, manufacturing, and testing of a series of Autonomous Underwater Vehicles (AUVs), working towards providing a research platform for geoscientific research while preparing to compete in prestigious competitions such as NIOT, SAUVC, and RoboSub.

 After two successful prototypes, we have developed two AUVs, namely Varun and Anahita, and both of them have obtained the 1st Runners Up position in NIOT-SAVe 2017 and 2019 respectively.
-The goal of these competitions is to promote autonomy in underwater vehicles.
+The goal of these competitions is to promote autonomy in underwater vehicles, which is considerably difficult.

-One of the primary stages in designing and modeling of an AUV is the study of the motion of the vehicle and the subsequent visualization of fluid flow across its body.
+One of the primary stages in designing and modeling of an AUV is the study of the motion of the vehicle and the subsequent visualization of fluid flow across the body of the bot.

-Using ANSYS, we can produce 3D flow visualization, using which we can identify vortex locations, find streamlines of velocityfield and find the total drag force on the robot.
+Using ANSYS, we can produce 3D flow visualization.
+Using which we can identify vortex location, find streamlines of velocity across 3D and 2D profiles of the vehicle and find the total drag force on the robot.

 The frame or the outer structure is one of the most critical parts of a vehicle; it holds all the components together and provides structural strength to the AUV.
 This year, in Anahita, we have implemented an open frame design.

 To make the best-optimized frame, we used the Static Structural analysis of ANSYS Mechanical.
-Using this we compute the stresses acting on the plate at each location, by feeding in the forces that act on the body.
-Using this knowledge, we perform topology optimization to reduce the mass of the frame without compromising structural integrity.
+Using this we compute the stresses acting on the plate at each point, by feeding in the forces that to be applied at the different faces.

 To know more, find us on Facebook